The Layoff Guide

 Am I Eligible for Unemployment in Massachusetts?

-You must have earned at least $6,300 in your base period.
+You must have earned at least $3,500 in your base period, plus total earnings of at least 30 times your calculated weekly benefit amount.

-To qualify for unemployment benefits in Massachusetts, you must meet these requirements:
+To qualify for unemployment benefits in Massachusetts, you must meet these requirements (or take the 1-minute eligibility quiz for a state-aware read on your specific situation):

 1. 1Visit mass.gov and navigate to unemployment insurance